 We always run a load calculation to verify the size of the system.
 We never assume that the present unit is the correct size.
 In the 60’s, 70’s and 80’s, many heating and air conditioning contractors went by the basic square feet of a home to determine the size of the unit.
 They did not take into consideration other important factors like door and window sizes, sunrooms, insulation factors and the physical location of the house.
 The size, design and condition of the existing ductwork are very important considerations and our experienced technicians and comfort advisers take all those factors into account.

 Once we determine the size of the unit and the type of installation required, we find out what the homeowner’s budget is and suggest a comfort system to meet their needs.
-We also offer many attractive financing options.
+We also offer many attractive financing options with approved credit.

 There are many heating and air conditioning contractors and “one man” operations in town offering special deals and extra low prices.
 Before signing up for what appears to be the “best price”, we urge consumers to take into account the quality of installation, the knowledge and experience of the contractor, the warranties involved in both the unit and installation, and most importantly, the availability of service after the sale.
 The one-man operations may not be around, but Robertson Electric Company will be and we install the unit correctly the first time.